infinity-9427/marketplace-nextjs/README.md

 ## 🎯 Usage Guide

 ### Shopping Experience
-1. **Browse Products**: Explore the product catalog on the home page
+1. **Browse Products**: Explore our curated catalog of 24+ premium products
-2. **Search**: Use the search bar or voice commands to find specific items
+2. **Smart Search**: Use the search bar or voice commands to find specific items
-3. **Product Details**: Click on products to view detailed information
+3. **Product Details**: Click on products to view detailed specifications and pricing
-4. **Add to Cart**: Select quantities and add items to your shopping cart
+4. **Add to Cart**: Select quantities and add items with smart quantity controls
-5. **Checkout**: Complete your purchase with shipping and payment details
+5. **Checkout**: Complete your purchase with secure payment processing

-### Voice Assistant
+### Voice Assistant Features
-1. **Activate**: Click the microphone button in the bottom-right corner
+1. **Activate**: Click the microphone button to start voice interaction
-2. **Voice Commands**: Try phrases like:
+2. **Natural Language**: Ask questions like:
-   - "Show me wireless headphones"
+   - "Show me wireless headphones under $300"
-   - "What's the price of the fitness tracker?"
+   - "What's the best fitness tracker you have?"
-   - "Add gaming mouse to cart"
+   - "Add the gaming mouse to my cart"
-   - "What do you recommend?"
-3. **Chat History**: View previous conversations in the chat panel
+   - "Compare smartwatch options"
+3. **Smart Recommendations**: Get personalized suggestions based on your preferences
+4. **Real-time Responses**: Instant AI-generated product information and comparisons

 ### Account Management
-1. **Sign Up/Login**: Create an account or sign in with existing credentials
+1. **Secure Authentication**: Sign up or login with Supabase-powered security
-2. **Profile**: Update your personal information in the profile section
+2. **Profile Management**: Update personal information and preferences
-3. **Order History**: Track all your previous purchases
+3. **Order Tracking**: Monitor purchase history and order status
-4. **Cart Persistence**: Your cart items are saved across sessions
+4. **Persistent Cart**: Your selections are saved across sessions

 ## 🔧 Configuration